Peliha-ip/The-Cold-Above/README.md

 - Peacock spiders attack spiders and cave spiders.
 - Comets and asteroids are more likely during an aurora.
 - Frostbittens cause freezing damage for 5 seconds when they attack.
+- Droopy dragons can spawn on some cosmic dimensions or its egg can either be obtained from comets or bartered by aliens.
+Right clicking on a droopy dragon will give the player the unused Droopy Likes Your Face music disc.

 Items:
 - Maple Boat